 Financial numbers year-to-date don’t paint a pretty picture.
 First, earnings and cash flow are down in what is obviously a tougher macro environment compared to 2018.
 The company reported earnings of $3.17b in its fiscal third quarter, down a massive 49% on the $6.24b made in 3Q18.
 For the nine-month period, earnings clocked in at $8.65b versus almost $15b at this point last year.
 As far as I can see, that relative performance appears the worst out of the “big five” oil majors.

 Unsurprisingly, the chief driver of that has been the decrease in oil and natural gas prices.
-In the third quarter Exxon realized an average liquids price of $54.51/bbl in the United States.
-At the same point last year it realized an average price of $64.06/bbl in the US.
-Natural gas followed an even steeper downward trajectory, down over 25% in 3Q19 year-on-year.
-The company reckons lower liquids prices hit profit by ~$1,500m in 3Q19 versus this point last year.
+Exxon realized an average liquids price of $54.51/bbl in the United States last quarter, down on the $64.06/bbl averaged over the year-ago period.
+The company reckons that lowered quarterly profit by around $1.5b versus the same point in 2018.
+Natural gas followed an even steeper downward trajectory, down over 25% year-on-year in the third quarter.

-In addition, Exxon is spending another $17,000m over 2019/2020 on investments in its Downstream and Chemicals units.
-Total CapEx spend over the two-year 2019/2020 period is expected to total around $65,000m – way higher than the current rate of depreciation.
+In addition, Exxon is spending another $17b over 2019/2020 on investments in its Downstream and Chemicals units.
+Total CapEx spend over the two-year 2019/2020 period is expected to total around $65b – way higher than the current rate of depreciation.
 In other words, the underlying cash generating ability of the company is not currently reflected in the cash flow numbers.
 A “steady-state” Exxon, spending enough to keep operations ticking over, would throw off more than enough cash to cover its dividend.